AlaaLab/ETAB/README.md

 #### Step 2: Download the datasets

 The current version of ETAB supports three echocardiography datasets.
 Details of all datasets can be found in [Section 1]( https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md#datasets) of the documentation below.
-Please note that ETAB provides a standardized API for loading and processing all datasets, but it does not alter, redistribute or directly share the datasets.
+Please note that ETAB provides a standardized API for loading and processing data from different sources, but it does not alter, redistribute or directly share the datasets.
 To download the data, please follow the [instructions](https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md#downloading-the-datasets) in [Section 1]( https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md) of the documentation below.